-Our church began in the Fall of 1999 as four families began to meet together each week for Bible study and prayer.
+Our church began in the Fall of 1999 as a few families began to meet together each week for Bible study and prayer.
 They had been traveling to the nearest reformed church, Providence Presbyterian, in Madison each Sunday.

 Being such a long commute, they began wondering whether God would have them start a church in Reedsburg.